MateuszMielniczuk/arch-linux-snapshots/README.md

 TIMELINE_CREATE="no"
 ```

-If above option is set `yes`, `Snapper` keeping 10 horly, dayly, mounthly and yearly.
-This can be limited in options like so:
+If above option is set to `yes`, `Snapper` is keeping 10 hourly, daily, monthly and yearly snapshots.
+This can be limited in options e.g. like so:

 ```
 TIMELINE_MIN_AGE="1800"